The 13 schools that still have a legit shot to make the College Football Playoff

 - Brett Deering/Getty Images

-Key games remaining: OU has TCU (this week), Texas Tech, and West Virginia on the road and Oklahoma State at home.
+Key games remaining: Oklahoma still has Texas Tech and West Virginia on the road, and Oklahoma State at home.

 One thing to know: OU is in the same boat as Texas and West Virginia.
-Win out, win the Big 12 title game, and that will probably be enough.
-But they can’t afford another loss or a close call to a second-tier team like Oklahoma State or Texas Tech.
-People will be looking for excuses to keep the Big 12 out, so they can’t give them any.
+Win out, win the Big 12 title game, and that might be enough.

 8. Texas